IvyMycelia/Myco/docs/COMMENTING_GUIDE.md

 ### **1. File Header Comments**

-Every header file includes a comprehensive file header comment that explains:
+Every header file includes a file header comment that explains:

 - What the file does
 - Key responsibilities